sud092/zabbix-mysql-multi/README.md

 # zabbix-mysql-multi
 ## MySQL Monitoring with Zabbix

 #### A simple Zabbix template i created to monitor essential MySQL Database metrics for an environment consisting of 5-10 different database instances on a single server.
+I can't guarantee this will work on zabbix versions other than 3.4.

 Tips: